An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Numerical Experiments

 \subsection{Experiments on Emotional Classification with Different Imbalance Ratio(IR)}

-In this section, we collect the dataset of emotion classification, which comes from gitte\footnote{https://gitee.com/zhangdddong/toutiao-text-classfication-dataset.} (see Tabel \ref{tab:11}).
+In this section, we collect the dataset of emotion classification, which comes from gitte\footnote{https://gitee.com/zhangdddong/toutiao-text-classfication-dataset.} (see Tabel \ref{tab:12}).
 The last column in the table indicates the imbalance ratio (IR).
 In daily life, different kinds of news data are always imbalanced, for example, entertainment news will account for more than science and technology news.

 In this section, the parameters are set as follows.
 The learning rate $\epsilon$ of SGD optimization algorithm is 0.1.
 The parameter $\tau$ in oBFGS and oNAQ optimization algorithm is set to 10 and $\gamma$ is set to 0.2.
 The momentum coefficient $\mu$ to 0.1.
 The highest limit of iterations is set to 500 and batchsize of all algorithms is set to 256.

-Table \ref{tab:12} and Table \ref{tab:13} record the test accuracy and G-means after 100 iterations, respectively, in which bold indicates the best results compared with the two.
+Table \ref{tab:13} and Table \ref{tab:14} record the test accuracy and G-means after 100 iterations, respectively, in which bold indicates the best results compared with the two.
 It is well known that G-means can be used as an effective indicator to measure the quality of the model when the data is unbalanced.
 Therefore, we can draw the conclusion that our framework, AW-WSVM, will effectively improve the performance of the standard stochastic optimization algorithm, no matter whether the IR is high or low.

 In order to further illustrate the effectiveness of the proposed AW-WSVM framework, we process the same data and get G-means under different IRs\cite{43}.
-In order to further illustrate the effectiveness of the proposed AW-WSVM framework, we process the same data and get G-means under different IR.
-Taking 102vs100 as an example, we plot the results in Fig\ref{fig:8}.
+Taking 102vs100 and 109vs100 as examples, we plot the results in Fig\ref{fig8}.
 It is not difficult to find that our proposed method performs best in both low IR and high IR.